 An organization opting to transfer applications and data from on-premise data centers to the cloud should back up information in separate locations.
 A complete backup and restore solution for cloud workloads gives a business the ability to perform business process restore in case or challenges during the migration stage.
 In essence, a company can implement a third-party backup solution that features capabilities such as data recovery options, backup to a separate cloud provider, easy to use solution, automatic operations, scalable storage, security certifications, and data privacy protection.

-Phased migration strategy can effectively prevent cloud vendor lock-in.
+A phased migration strategy can effectively prevent cloud vendor lock-in.
 Initial expectations for a cloud service provider are typically positive.
-However, businesses may discover after starting the migration process that a vendor lacks proper security practices necessary to protect sensitive data and applications.
+However, businesses may discover that a vendor lacks the proper security practices necessary to protect sensitive data and applications after starting the migration process.
 If a company was moving everything to the cloud, the process of changing vendors become lengthy and costly, forcing the organization to stick with one provider who does not meet their security expectations.
 Migrating a workload in phases enables an organization to assess the cloud provider’s capabilities and compare their findings with the migration goals.